OpenMS/OpenMS-website/content/en/news/GSoC_2025_announcement.md

 # OpenMS Invites the Computational Mass Spectrometry Community to Join Google Summer of Code 2025!

-**We are excited to announce** that OpenMS is applying to participate as an umbrella organization in this year’s [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com)!
-This provides a fantastic opportunity to contribute to the growth and innovation in the field of computational mass spectrometry by mentoring talented students from around the world.
+[Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com) fantastic opportunity to contribute to the growth and innovation in the field of computational mass spectrometry by mentoring talented students from around the world.
+OpenMS is planning to apply as an umbrella organization and we would like to extend an invitation to other projects and groups within the computational mass spectrometry and proteomics/metabolomics communities to join us in this effort.
+If your project aligns with the goals of GSoC and you are interested in mentoring a student project, we encourage you to submit your proposals by Feburary 11th at 18:00 UTC

 As an umbrella organization, we would like to extend an invitation to other projects and groups within the computational mass spectrometry and proteomics/metabolomics communities to join us in this effort.
 If your project aligns with the goals of GSoC and you are interested in mentoring a student project, we encourage you to submit your proposals by **February 11th at 18:00 UTC.**